 Mary Benziger earned a B.A. degree in Sociology from the University of Massachusetts.
-With that degree Mary (and her husband John) raised four children and has dedicated countless hours to community and international volunteer efforts.
-Mary designed and implemented an art appreciation program in the Waterville Public Schools that involved dozens of community members sharing art prints in the classrooms (K-8).
-She is a docent at the Colby College Museum of Art, on the board of directors of the Keller Family Campership Program, the Let’s Talk Language School, and Partners in Health of Maine.
-Since 2003 she and John have traveled to Nicaragua many times with PIH and has painted 8 murals with the eager help of the Nicaraguan people.
+With that degree Mary (and her husband John) raised four children and has been dedicated to community and international volunteer efforts.
+Mary designed and implemented an art appreciation program in the Waterville Public Schools; was a docent at the Colby College Museum of Art; was on the board of directors of the Keller Family Campership Program, the Let’s Talk Language School, and Partners in Health of Maine.
+She and John traveled to Nicaragua many times with PIHM and she painted murals in health clinics with Nicaraguan compañeros.
 In her spare time she enjoys biking, hiking, and traveling—-always up for an adventure and eager to learn about other cultures.

 Sylvia Jadczak (grant writer) is the Librarian at Messalonskee High School where she coordinates student programming in the arts, cultural & civic engagement, and the locavore movement.
 Her professional interests include grant writing and adolescent literacy.
 She enjoys facilitating and participating in school and community book groups.
 She majored in American Studies at Rutgers University and received her Masters degree in Library and Information Science from the University of South Carolina.

 Steve Knight serves a the Secretary and tries to manage the GF website.
 He is currently an Adjunct Professor of History at Kennebec Valley Community College in Fairfield, Maine, after 36 years of teaching mostly at Lawrence High School, also in Fairfield.
 After spending part of his high school education living in England, Steve received his Bachelors in History in 1970 from Ithaca College and his Masters in U.S. History from the University of Virgina in 1973.
 He has led student trips to the Soviet Union, England, France, Thailand and Vietnam, and has traveled extensively in South America, Europe, Africa and parts of Asia.